Despite Political Uncertainty, U.S. Healthcare Job Outlook at 'All-Time High'

-The healthcare job outlook in the United States is "at an all-time high," with employment prospects for physicians and clinicians stronger than ever: So explained Susan Salka, CEO of AMN Healthcare and Staff Care, in a discussion with Jim Cramer on the CBNC program "Mad Money."
+The healthcare job outlook in the United States is "at an all-time high," with employment prospects for physicians and clinicians stronger than ever: So explained by Susan Salka, CEO of AMN Healthcare and Staff Care, in a discussion with Jim Cramer on the CBNC program "Mad Money."
 (Get a full recap of their conversation here.)

-Citing data from the The U.S. Bureau of Labor Statistics (BLS) Job Openings and Labor Turnover Survey (JOLTS), Salka states that there are more than a million job openings for healthcare professionals in the U.S., with an estimated 50% of openings unfilled.
+Citing data from The U.S. Bureau of Labor Statistics (BLS) Job Openings and Labor Turnover Survey (JOLTS), Salka states that there are more than a million job openings for healthcare professionals in the U.S., with an estimated 50% of openings unfilled.

 That may come as no big surprise to those in the industry — healthcare jobs are typically among America's most in-demand (and highest paid).
 As AMN experts pointed out in late 2015, the healthcare industry "logged a 3.2% growth in employment during the 12-month period between September 2014 and September 2015," a growth that "translated into nearly a half-million jobs," and which was utterly "unprecedented" — the "healthcare industry has never before experienced employment growth of that enormity over a 12-month period."